lushbysoni/blog/_posts/2020-10-22-8-things-you-should-never-do-in-the-morning-.md

 ---
-title: 8 THINGS YOU SHOULD NEVER DO IN THE MORNING .
+title: 8 THINGS YOU SHOULD NEVER DO IN THE MORNING.
 date: 2020-10-22 10:35:00
 categories:
   - Jekyll